 8. Truschbaum Museum Elsenborn

 This museum is a part of Camp Elsenborn, an active military base, and houses a century of the fort’s history.
-Through displays of military weaponry and other artifacts, as well as photos and dioramas, visitors can get a first-hand feel for what life was like in this historic fort.
+Through displays of military weaponry and other artifacts, as well as photos and dioramas, visitors can get a first-hand feel for what life was like in this historic fort in Belgium in WWII.

 A portion of the museum is dedicated to World War II's Battle of the Bulge.